diasurgical/devilution/README.md

 Devilution aims to keep the original code unaltered, for documentation purposes.
 > So will you ever add cross-platform support or new features in the future?

 Yes!
-This has been done as a side project, please se [DevilutionX](https://github.com/diasurgical/devilutionX).
+This has been done as a side project, please see [DevilutionX](https://github.com/diasurgical/devilutionX).
 > When and what can I expect from the upcoming project?

 Honestly I have no idea.
 More than 1,200 hours went into creating Devilution, and I have other things going on right now.
 Maybe in 6-12 months?
 The goal is to create a native Linux port, convert to OpenGL, modernize the UI, etc. you get the drill.
 There has to be some surprises. ;)